Health Care Innovation (HCIN)

 HCIN 6032 Value and Quality in Health Care

 Innovations in health care have the potential to achieve efficiency, reduce health care costs, and ensure high-quality patient outcomes.
 But to achieve these goals, we must determine and adopt standards for health care quality and safety.
 Through lectures, interviews with national leaders, case studies, and hands-on practice, this course introduces students to quality and measurement tools that make visible the most pressing areas of opportunity for health care innovation.
 Students will explore how perceptions of value are specific to stakeholder needs.
 And they will learn how quality improvement initiatives can be leveraged to drive value for stakeholders across the health care system.
+Students will apply QI techniques as they collaborate in small teams to present a way to address a simulated challenge.

 1 Course Unit